Design & Error Codes

 |

-METHOD_NOT_ALLOWED | 405 Method Not Allowed | Request using a disallowed HTTP method.
+METHOD_NOT_ALLOWED | 405 Method Not Allowed | A request was made using a disallowed HTTP method.
 [Example Cases]

 |

-TIMEOUT | 408 Request Timeout | The call did not complete within the allowed time, or exceeded the time limit set by the WAS controller.
+TIMEOUT | 408 Request Timeout | The call did not complete within the allowed time, or the time limit set by the WAS controller was exceeded.
 [Example Cases]

 |

-RESOURCE_ALREADY_EXISTS | 409 Conflict | Duplicate create request for an existing resource.
+RESOURCE_ALREADY_EXISTS | 409 Conflict | A duplicate creation request was made for an already existing resource.
 [Example Cases]

 |

-REJECTED | 409 Conflict | The request was rejected by the server. |
+REJECTED | 409 Conflict | The request was rejected by the server |

-CONTENTS_TOO_LARGE | 413 Payload Too Large | Request payload exceeds the maximum set by the server. |
+CONTENTS_TOO_LARGE | 413 Payload Too Large | The payload exceeds the maximum size configured on the server |

-TOO_LONG_URI | 414 URI Too Long | Client request URI exceeds the maximum length the server can handle. |
+TOO_LONG_URI | 414 URI Too Long | The client request exceeds the maximum URI length that the server can process. |

-TOO_MANY_REQUESTS | 429 Too Many Request | Rate limit exceeded.
+TOO_MANY_REQUESTS | 429 Too Many Request | The allowed rate limit was exceeded.
 [Example Cases]

 |

-EXCEEDED_QUOTA_LIMIT | 429 Too many request | Quota limit exceeded.
+EXCEEDED_QUOTA_LIMIT | 429 Too many request | The allowed quota limit was exceeded.
 [Example Cases]

 |